 In the “mecca of flawless, dewy skin” we have one of the world’s most exciting and fast-paced beauty markets introducing a plethora of new products on a constant basis.

 Some of these new, often bizarre, innovations may fail while others succeed and set national, or even global, trends.
-After many home shopping samples, Naver blogs, and visits to Olive Young, I’ve gathered a list of the strangest, yet highly recommended, cosmetics in Korea.
-Tell us your thoughts, or if you have more to add to the list!
+After many home shopping samples, Naver blogs, and visits to Olive Young, we’ve gathered a list of the strangest, yet highly recommended, cosmetics in Korea.
+Tell us your thoughts on these Korean cosmetics, or if you have more to add to the list!

 Placenta Facial Treatment Mask